Praxis Wiki logo

 },

-// *Gateway or Payment Method 'Credit Card' should be presentend in request
+// *Gateway or Payment Method 'Credit Card' should be presented in request

 }